johntrefethen/datasciencecoursera/code_book.md

 * 'mean()' or 'std() - Indicating a mean or standard deviation value.
 * 'mag' - Magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 * 'Freq' - Weighted average of the frequency components to obtain a mean frequency.

+##### UNITS for each variable are determned by the 'Acc' or 'Gyro' component of the variable name.
+* 'Acc' - Standard Gravity Units 'g'
+* 'Gyro' - Radians/Second

 #### Summary Data Set - Column details